cloudevents/spec/languages/languages-spec.md

 ### Step 2.
 Build the structure locally

-Currently, each spec directory (/cloudevents, /registry, or /cesql, etc) has its own `languages` sub-directory.
+Currently, each spec directory (e.g., /cloudevents, /cesql, etc) has its own `languages` sub-directory.
 You should choose the spec directory you are interested in and create a directory under its `languages` sub-directory, named after the specific